humdrum-tools/humdrum-documentation/guide/ch02/index.md

 colon indicates the repeat sign, followed by a thin line `|`, followed by a thick line `!`.

-Example 2.4 shows a keyboard work by Franz Joseph Haydn.
+Example&nbsp;2.4 shows a keyboard work by Franz Joseph Haydn.
 In this example, the lower staff appears to have two concurrent voices.
 The excerpt has been encoded using three spines, two of which encode material appearing on the same staff.
 Notice that key signatures